danmayer/coverband/README.md

  COVERBAND_REDIS_URL=redis://username:password:redis_production_server:2322 bundle exec rake coverband:coverage_server
 ```

-## JRuby Support

-Coverband is compatible with JRuby.
-If you want to run on JRuby note that I haven't benchmarked and I believe the perf impact on older versions of JRuby could be significant.
-Improved Coverage support is in [JRuby master](https://github.com/jruby/jruby/pull/6180), and will be in the next release.

-- older versions of JRuby need tracing enabled to work (and this could cause bad performance)
-  - run Jruby with the `--debug` option
-  - add into your `.jrubyrc` the `debug.fullTrace=true` setting
-- For best performance the `oneshot_lines` is recommended, and in the latest releases should have very low overhead
-- See JRuby support in a Rails app configured to run via JRuby, in [Coverband Demo](https://github.com/coverband-service/coverband_demo)
-- JRuby is tested via CI against Rails 5 and 6

 # Coverband Demo

 Take Coverband for a spin on the live Heroku deployed [Coverband Demo](https://coverband-demo.herokuapp.com/).
 The [full source code for the demo](https://github.com/danmayer/coverband_demo) is available to help with installation, configuration, and understanding of basic usage.